Major earthquakes in Italy since start of 20th century

 - May 6, 1976 - An earthquake measuring 6.5 rocks Friuli in Italy's northeastern corner, killing 976 people and leaving 70,000 others homeless.

 - Nov.
 23, 1980 - Some 2,735 people are killed and more than 7,500 injured in an earthquake measuring 6.5.
-The epicentre was at Eboli but damage was reported over a huge area towards Naples.
+The epicenter was at Eboli but damage was reported over a huge area toward Naples.

 - Sept.
 26, 1997 - Two earthquakes measuring 6.4 kill 11 people and cause serious damage to the Basilica of St Francis in Assisi, damaging priceless Medieval frescoes.